Thotta: Critical reception

 Nandhu Sundaram wrote for Rediff.com, "Selva's singular failure is in infusing any emotion in the movie.
 The screenplay is a maze of twists and turns, none of them believable".
 Sify wrote, "This Thotta just does not fire and is a rehash of so many films, and has nothing new to offer and is predictable".
 Sudhish Kamath of The Hindu wrote, "Overall, Thotta is racy for most parts, sprinting through the motions we have seen a hundred times before and yet continue to see only because our heroes give us no choice.
 Only for the bored and the desperate".
+Kabilan of Kalki praised the acting, screenplay, dialogues, direction, climax, cinematography but criticised the music.